Simucube/simucube-docs.github.io/docs/ActivePedal/Software/Pedal feel.md

 ### Preload

 Left of the force curve, the preload slider defines the minimum force required to actually move the pedal from the default rest position.
-Preload is typically used to allow your foot to rest on the pedal without activating the pedal force.
+Preload is typically used to allow your foot to rest on the pedal without the pedal moving or activating game input.

 One method to set preload is to rest your feet on the pedal and raise the preload until pedal is in the rest position.